lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 Wandering developer, your next adventure awaits, and I know you're ready because you've been ready since you wrote your first line of code.

 This journey will bring you fame of course, and glory, sooo much glory.
-But above all else, this journey will take you to that lost magical place where the code you write somehow speaks to you like a great melody sounds familiar even as you listen to it for the first time.
+But above all else, this journey will take you to that lost magical place where the code you write speaks to you like a great melody can sound familiar even at the first listen.

 It's ok for you to be **skeptical**, most devs just care about writing **simple code that works**, but this seemingly academic topic is a shortcut towards that, not a distraction, as it will dramatically reduce the times you create code that doesn't.